absinthe0223/guide/Benefits-and-Perks/Time-Off.md

 We do not track or limit vacation times or sick days – take the time you need to operate at peak performance.

-You are welcome to shift their schedules to match your work style, as long as it does not impact the productivity of your colleagues.
+You are welcome to shift your schedules to match your work style, as long as it does not impact the productivity of your colleagues.

 ## Your Responsibilities